1 year, 1 month ago #226435Kerry ZurierParticipant

 Charlie I’m so present to your shift in leadership.
 Thanks for doing the work you’re doing to bring your voice to forum in this new way.
 It’s powerful, and oh so good to be with!

-Yes, of course, I’m happy to anchor to Love as my What For, if I lose sight of my commitment.11 months ago #225992
+Yes, of course, I’m happy to anchor to Love as my What For, if I lose sight of my commitment.1 year, 1 month ago #225992

 Charlie, it’s really impact.
-When I take myself out of it and look at the impact I can have on the world by taking care of myself and leaning into leadership, that is more important to me than any bullshit I’ll invent in my head to take me away from what matters.11 months ago #225981Charlie HornParticipant
+When I take myself out of it and look at the impact I can have on the world by taking care of myself and leaning into leadership, that is more important to me than any bullshit I’ll invent in my head to take me away from what matters.1 year, 1 month ago #225981Charlie HornParticipant

 T, I also saw your what for as Love.
 I am clear that you have so thoroughly integrated love into your life that you don’t have to distinguish it as your big what for because you have so much access to it.
 If and when the door were to start to close to love, would you be willing to take a look at it as a guiding light?